-Communication method should be agreed upon before the mooring begins.
+Communication methods should be agreed upon before the mooring begins.

-The captain is responsible for ensuring that the vessel is securely moored throughout the stay and ensuring that all mooring lines work and are properly tightened in case the weather conditions change.
+The captain is responsible for ensuring that the vessel is securely moored throughout the stay and that all mooring lines in place and are properly tightened in case the weather conditions change.